Figure of a woman with turban and flowing robes

 Ritual & Ceremonial Use

-• Gift-giving, particularly for housewarmings or as decorative souvenirs.
+• Gift-giving for housewarming or decorative purposes.

 Meaning Through Time

-Late 19th - Early 20th Century
+Late 19th - early 20th Century

-Late 20th - Early 21st Century
+Late 20th - early 21st Century

 HISTORICAL STORY